schlomo/chromebooks-in-deutschland/README.md

     fi
     ```

-    Or like this from source checkout out to `chromebooks-in-deutschland`:
+    (Make sure that the pattern matches the binaries that you use!)

+* Agent (from a source checkout checkout out to `./chromebooks-in-deutschland`) can be run with a script like this:

     ```sh
     #!/bin/bash